Andrew Young (baseball)

-Andrew Jacob Young (born May 10, 1994) is an American professional baseball infielder who is a free agent.
-He made his MLB debut for the Arizona Diamondbacks in 2020.
+Andrew Jacob Young (born May 10, 1994) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks.

 Amateur career

 Young attended West Fargo High School in West Fargo, North Dakota.
-As a senior in 2012, he was named the North Dakota Gatorade Baseball Player of the Year after he batted .389 with six home runs and 38 RBIs alongside pitching to a 5-0 record with a 1.47 ERA.
+As a senior in 2012, he was named the North Dakota Gatorade Baseball Player of the Year after he batted .389 with six home runs and 38 RBIs alongside pitching to a 5–0 record with a 1.47 ERA.
 Undrafted out of high school in the 2012 Major League Baseball draft, he enrolled at the University of Jamestown to play college baseball.
 After his freshman year, he transferred to Neosho County Community College.
 Following his sophomore season at Neosho, Young enrolled at Indiana State University.
 In 2015, as a junior at Indiana State, he batted .296 with seven home runs and 42 RBIs in 54 games and was awarded Missouri Valley Conference Honorable Mention.
 As a senior in 2016, Young slashed .299/.414/.480 with six home runs and 34 RBIs in 56 games, earning himself a spot on the Missouri Valley Conference Second Team.
 After his senior year, he was selected by the St. Louis Cardinals in the 37th round of the 2016 Major League Baseball draft.

 Professional career

-St. Louis Cardinals organization
+St. Louis Cardinals

 Young signed with St. Louis for $3,000 and made his professional debut with the Gulf Coast League Cardinals before receiving a promotion to the State College Spikes.
 In 53 games between the two clubs, he batted .271 with three home runs and 24 RBIs.
 He began 2017 with the Peoria Chiefs and was named to the Midwest League All-Star Game along with being invited to participate in the Home Run Derby.
 After batting .284 with 12 home runs and 38 RBIs in 58 games with Peoria, he was promoted to the Palm Beach Cardinals in June.
 In 57 games for Palm Beach, Young slashed .265/.327/.388 with five home runs and twenty RBIs.
 He also played in two games for the Springfield Cardinals at the end of the season.
 Young began 2018 with Palm Beach, with whom he was named a Florida State League All-Star and represented in the Home Run Derby, and was promoted to Springfield in July.
 In 119 games between the two clubs, he slashed .289/.379/.479 with 21 home runs and 58 RBIs.
 After the season, he played for the Surprise Saguaros of the Arizona Fall League.